vibdev/canvas-kit/modules/canvas-kit-react-side-panel/README.md

 # Canvas Kit Side Panel

-Side Panel component that provides a container for navigating elements.
-It also provides a way to surface information of either left or right side of the screen.
+A component that provides a container for navigation elements.
+It provides options to be opened from either the left or right side of the screen.

 ## Installation